martin-andresen/ebayes_shrink/README.md

 help ebayes_shrink
 ```

-Citation
+## Citation

-If you use `ebayes_shrink`, please cite:
+If you use `belieffit`, please cite:

-Martin Eckhoff Andresen, Manudeep Bhuller, and Alfred Lovgren. *Pay Beliefs and the Amenity-Pay Tradeoff*.
+Martin Eckhoff Andresen, Manudeep Bhuller, and Alfred Løvgren. [*Pay Beliefs and the Amenity-Pay Tradeoff*](https://arxiv.org/pdf/2606.02503).

-License
+## License

 This project is licensed under the MIT License.
 See `LICENSE` for details.